 Hammerman NM, Garcia-Hernandez JE (2016).
 The sponge Xestospongia muta offers shelter to the stony coral Madracis auretenra (Northwest Puerto Rico).
 Marine Biodiversity 47, 57-58. doi: 10.1007/s12526-016-0574-2.

 *denotes shared first authorship

 Rodriguez-Ferrer G, Reyes R, Hammerman NM, Garcia-Hernandez JE (2018).
 Recent cetacean sightings off Puerto Rico: with emphasis on the first underwater sighting of a minke whale (Balaenoptera acutorostrata).
-Fishery Bulletin.
+Marine Mammal Science.

 Weil E, Hammerman NM, Becicka RL, Cruz-Motta JJ (2018).
 Monitoring the recovery of Acropora cervicornis and A. prolifera in La Parguera natural reserve, southwest Puerto Rico.